+Indian beverage brands can help you take a walk down memory lane.
 Thums Up, our very own thunder drink is now 40 years old.
 Launched in 1977 by the Parle Brothers, to offset the withdrawal of Coca-Cola from India, it was bought by Coca-Cola in 1993 and re-launched to compete with Pepsico.
 Thums Up’s market share at the time of its selling was 85%.
-Currently, the soft drink has 42% of the market share.
-Thums Up’s interesting story led us to a trip down the memory lane and we decided to take a look at the journeys of popular Indian beverages.
+It is still the largest selling cola.

 Here are 8 Indian Beverage Brand Stories: